chris-y/tzx2tap/README.md

 - copy TZX2TAP to c:/dot
 - copy tzxconv.bas to c:/nextzxos

-In c:/nextzxos/browser.cfg, modify the TZX line to be:
+In c:/nextzxos/browser.cfg, add a new TZX line:

     TZX<clear 65367:.tzx2tap "|":load "c:/nextzxos/tzxconv.bas":let f$="|":goto 9000

+Put this either before or after the existing line.
+If it is before, you can convert TZX files by pressing Enter from the browser.
+If it is after, you will need to press Symbol Shift+Enter to do the conversion.
+The original TZX loader will be on the other combination.
+It is recommended to put it before on a non-accelerated Next, and after on an accelerated Next.

-This will mean selecting a TZX file in the browser will convert the file, and then ask if you want to load it (similar to how the disk mounter works).
+Selecting a TZX file in the browser will convert the file, and then ask if you want to load it (similar to how the disk mounter works).
 If no warnings are displayed it is highly likely the file will open fine on a basic Next.

 The resulting TAP (named the same but with a .tap extension) will remain available to open as usual afterwards.
 If the file already exists it will print an error but will return OK as it assumes the file has already been converted.